If you are considering taking a cruise, you may be wondering if you have to get off the ship during your cruise.

 There Are Usually Port Day Discounts

-The discounts are usually offered on port days because port day treatments are generally less desirable.
+The discounts are usually offered on port days because port day treatments are generally less in demand.

-Most people who do want to have a spa treatment will want to do it on a sea day because they most likely be busy on the port days.
+Most people who do want to have a Spa Treatment will want to do it on a sea day, because they most likely to be off of the ship on the port days.

-For this reason, you can often save up to a third or you may get special freebies and bundles if you do book spa treatments on a port day.
+You can often save up to a third – or you get additional freebies and bundles if you book Spa Treatments on a port day.

-Guests Can Minimise Their on Land Spend by Staying Onboard
+Guests Can Minimise Their Spending by Staying Onboard

 You’ve already paid for the food that is on the cruise ship, so staying on during the port day means that you can eat the food that you’ve already paid for.